opengisch/QField-docs/documentation/how-to/project-setup/storage.en.md

 Offline layers will be stored in a file named "data.gpkg".
 You can also export your attached files (Photos, Audio, Video, etc).

-3. click on the three dots *(⋮)* located on the right side of the file or folder.
+3. click on the 3-dotted menu *(⋮)* located on the right side of the file or folder.

     !![](../../assets/images/export-qfieldcloud-files-from-qfield-3-three-dots.png,350px)